-- Applicants should submit proposals on organization letterhead.
-Proposals must clearly describe the following: - o Project idea - How the grant funds would be used - Geographic area that would be served - o Demonstrated need - How many people are anticipated to be assisted - Clear plan for implementation, along with timeline - Program/project anticipated outcomes and metrics for measuring anticipated outcomes - Project sustainability beyond the grant term - Proposed or committed partnerships - Applicants must submit a budget - Applicants must include resumes of all staff proposed to administer the project. - Proposal narrative must not exceed 4 pages. - Incomplete and incorrectly submitted proposals will not be evaluated. - Applicants may submit references (encouraged if no prior working experience with RIHousing). - Name, email and phone number for proposal contact
+- Proposals must clearly describe the following: - o Project idea - How the grant funds would be used - o Geographic area that would be served - Population that would be served - Demonstrated need - How many people are anticipated to be given internet access, and for how long - Clear plan for implementation, along with timeline - Program/project anticipated outcomes and metrics for measuring anticipated outcomes - Leveraged funds (letters of commitment must be submitted) - Project sustainability beyond the grant term - Proposed or committed partnerships - Applicants must fill out and submit the attached outcomes and budget worksheet.
+The budget must include full project costs, and note what, if any, portion of the project is unfunded.
+Applicants must note how they anticipate those gaps being filled. - Applicants should indicate which staff would be involved with the project and provide appropriate background information for each such person and identify his or her responsibilities. - Proposal narrative must not exceed 4 pages. - Applicants may submit references (encouraged if no prior working experience with RIHousing). - Name, email and phone number for proposal contact. - Incomplete and incorrectly submitted proposals will not be evaluated.